8 Consequences of Slouching During Pregnancy

 Posture really is everything for everyone, pregnant or not.
 But during pregnancy, it can make the difference between feeling amazing or horrible.
 And practicing good posture during pregnancy will carry over to feeling good postnatal, when your client starts carrying baby, and all the heavy, awkward gear around.
 Click here to see my video on How to Conquer the Baby Carrier.

-I’m sure their are more consequences we could list.
+I’m sure there are more consequences we could list.

 Can you think of other consequences to poor posture or slouching during pregnancy?
 Please add to the comments below.